 Get A Professional

-Above all, working with a professional cover designer is the best way to get a cover done.
+Above all, is the best way to get a cover done.
 A graphic designer can bring more skills than just Photoshop to the table.
 Creating a book cover is not that simple from what you have read above so why not leave it to a professional?
 They’re fluent in the language of design, know what goes with what and are also expert in the world of color.

 A proper professional will listen to your ideas, understand what you want incorporate it into a marvelous cover.